Tag Archive for: feed ingredients

 You might now be wondering why we don’t then allow you to specify you are feeding the product wet – the answer is simply because FeedXL can’t possibly know how wet you feed your soaked ingredients and you will likely make them a bit wetter or a bit drier each time you feed, so it is most accurate to just have everything entered in its dry form.

-So, always remember to weigh out your feeds and enter amounts into FeedXL in their dry form in order to accurately develop rations for your horse.
+So, always remember that when you’re weighing your horse’s feeds, enter amounts into FeedXL in their dry form in order to accurately develop rations for your horse.
 Then go ahead and add as much or as little water as you like!

 Do you have a question or comment?
 Do you need help with feeding?